Bryce Dessner: Dream House Quartet

 In 2018 Dessner's extended collaboration with pianists Katia and Marielle Làbeque formalized into Dream House Quartet with the addition of guitarist and composer David Chalmin of La Terre Invisible, realizing a unique arrangement of duo piano and electric guitar.
 Dessner has since composed several works for the Quartet, as has David Chalmin, with additional commissions written for the Quartet by Caroline Shaw, Timo Andres, Max Richter and many others.
 New arrangements by Dessner of works by Philip Glass and Steve Reich are also part of the group's growing repertoire.
-In 2019 the group premiered Thom Yorke's first classical composition "Don't Fear the Light," performed live with Yorke in Paris, London and Berlin along with a new arrangement of Yorke's "Gawpers."
+In 2019 the group premiered Thom Yorke's first classical composition "Don't Fear the Light", performed live with Yorke in Paris, London and Berlin along with a new arrangement of Yorke's "Gawpers".
 In 2022, the Quartet premiered a new commission by Anna Thorvaldsdottir entitled "What Things Become" at London's Southbank Centre.
 On April 23, 2023, the Quartet made its US premiere at New York City's The Town Hall in a concert benefitting The Kitchen, followed by engagements in Austin, San Diego, Costa Mesa, Los Angeles, Stanford, Toronto, and New Haven in a tour produced by ArKtype, performing works by Dessner, Chalmin, Glass, Reich and Meredith Monk.
 Dream House Quartet will release its first recordings with Deustsche Gramaphone as an EP slated for release in April 2023, with full-length album due in 2024.

 Other collaborations and commissions

 Dessner is a frequent collaborator with many of the most creative and renowned musicians working today, such as Philip Glass, Bang on a Can All-Stars, and Glenn Kotche.
 Dessner served as the musical director for Matthew Ritchie's 'The Morning Line' installation, collaborating with Ritchie and a number of contemporary composers, including Lee Ranaldo and Evan Ziporyn.
-In 2011, Dessner collaborated with Ritchie again, composing a song entitled "To The Sea," which was used for Matthew Ritchie's performance art piece 'Monstrance.'
+In 2011, Dessner collaborated with Ritchie again, composing a song entitled "To The Sea", which was used for Matthew Ritchie's performance art piece 'Monstrance.'
 'Monstrance' was performed in November 2011 on Venice Beach in Los Angeles, California.
 The performance was accompanied by a multi-media exhibition at L&M Arts, LA.

-On July 2, 2009, Dessner performed Steve Reich's "2×5" premiere alongside Reich at the Manchester International Festival.
-On Wednesday, January 25, 2012, at Stanford University and Friday, January 27, 2012, at Carnegie Hall, Dessner performed the world premiere of David Lang's new composition "death speaks" with Nico Muhly, Shara Worden, and Owen Pallett.
-Dessner is also featured on the "death speaks" record, which he produced.
+On July 2, 2009, Dessner performed Steve Reich's 2×5 premiere alongside Reich at the Manchester International Festival.
+On January 25, 2012, at Stanford University and on January 27, 2012, at Carnegie Hall, Dessner performed the world premiere of David Lang's new composition death speaks with Nico Muhly, Shara Worden, and Owen Pallett.
+Dessner is also featured on the death speaks record, which he produced.

-Dessner and Jonny Greenwood of Radiohead performed "The Music Of Jonny Greenwood And Bryce Dessner" as part of the 2012 Holland Festival.
+Dessner and Jonny Greenwood of Radiohead performed "The Music of Jonny Greenwood and Bryce Dessner" as part of the 2012 Holland Festival.
 For the performance, Bryce composed a piece entitled "Lachrimae" as well as performed two other pieces with his brother Aaron Dessner and the Amsterdam Sinfonietta.
 The program was performed at the Muziekgebouw aan 't IJ in Amsterdam and the Muziekgebouw Frits Philips in Eindhoven.